ansys/pyhps/doc/source/user_guide/index.rst

 To reproduce the code samples provided in this section, you must have these
 prerequisites:

 - A running Ansys HPS installation.
-For instructions, see the `Remote Execution Platform (REP) repository <https://github.com/ansys/rep>`_.
+For more information, see the `Ansys HPC Platform Services Guide <https://ansyshelp.ansys.com/account/secured?returnurl=/Views/Secured/prod_page.html?pn=Ansys%20HPC%20Platform%20Services&pid=HpcPlatformServices&lang=en>`_ in the Ansys Help.
 - A Python shell with PyHPS installed.
-For instructions, see :ref:`getting_started`.
+For more information, see :ref:`getting_started`.

 Connect to an HPS deployment